March–May 2025 United States attacks in Yemen: Foreign involvement

 Before the campaign, the UK had not officially acknowledged launching airstrikes in Yemen since May 2024.
-All previous British airstrikes were conducted during the tenure of UK Prime Minister Rishi Sunak and US President Joe Biden.
+All previous British airstrikes were conducted during the tenure of UK prime minister Rishi Sunak and US president Joe Biden.
 At the start of the operation, the UK did not directly participate in the attacks but had provided support for US aircraft through "routine allied air-to-air refuelling."
 Declassified UK published an investigation on 18 March which showed that 53 people, including women and children, had died from US fighter jets aided by British aerial refuelling.
-The UK conducted its first operation during the campaign, which was also its operation under US President Donald Trump, on 29 April.
+The UK conducted its first operation during the campaign, which was also its operation under US president Donald Trump, on 29 April.
 The British defense secretary stated that the airstrikes were "in the interests of our national and economic security" and were to "prevent further attacks against UK and International shipping."

-A Saudi official has denied reports claiming Riyadh is providing logistical support for US attacks on Yemen.
-Speaking to Al Arabiya, the official dismissed the allegations as "misleading" and stated that the kingdom is not supplying oil for the military operations.
-The dismissal comes after reports that the UK assisted in refueling US fighter jets over Saudi Arabian airspace, while the Houthis have vowed to take action "against any country that cooperates with the American enemy".
+A Saudi official denied reports claiming Saudi Arabia was providing logistical support for US attacks on Yemen.
+Speaking to Al Arabiya, the official dismissed the allegations as "misleading" and stated that the kingdom was not supplying oil for the military operations.
+The dismissal came after reports that the UK assisted in refueling US fighter jets over Saudi Arabian airspace, while the Houthis vowed to take action "against any country that cooperates with the American enemy".

 The Wall Street Journal reported that Israel provided intelligence from an individual in Yemen about a senior Houthi figure who would later be targeted in the March 15 airstrike, which was discussed in a group chat on Signal.

 On 28 March, The New Arab reported that Houthi politburo member Mohammed Al-Farah accused UAE-allied separatist groups, including the Southern Transitional Council, of providing intelligence to the US military for their airstrikes, calling them "traitors" and stating that "the UAE's mercenaries stand out more than anyone else in their vileness and depravity."
 He threatened that if the separatist groups continued supplying intelligence to the US, his group would not only consider striking Mokha or Shabwa but could also strike Abu Dhabi and Dubai directly in response.
 The country was previously targeted by the Houthis in January 2022 in response to its involvement in the Yemeni Civil War.